Who can apply?:

 A Circular Economy approach ensures that materials are retained within productive use, in a high value state, for as long as possible.
 It focuses on reshaping business and economic systems so that waste is ‘designed out’ of how we live.

-The Transport award recognises businesses that have achieved a significant, measurable reduction in their environmental impact through the introduction of active travel and sustainable transport activities.
+The Transport Award recognises businesses that have provided a significant reduction in their environmental impact from the introduction of active travel and sustainable transport activities.
 This could be through;

 The Green Team Award rewards teams that have recognised the importance of working as a team to deliver environmental improvements.
 A green team can be within an organisation or between organisations.

 This award can apply to organisations (public and private sector) or collaboration between different organisations to achieve efficiencies.

 Benefits that a green team can offer can include:

 The Hydro Nation Water Innovation Award recognises businesses, partnerships and collaborations that have specifically developed innovative products, practices or services in the area of water treatment and water technology.

 The innovation could be a novel way of, for example,